 “Or… did I get the promotion?”

-To be able to move past that, you have to really anchor your emotional state to something besides your external circumstances.
+To move past that, you must anchor your emotional state to something besides your external circumstances.

 Ideally, you should anchor your emotional state to your own personal values.